wwbp/WWBP-Bot/AWS_Infra_Setup_Guide.md

       - Go to AWS Secrets Manager and create a new secret with value as credential.json
       - Update fetch google crediatials to Secret config: [fetch_google_credentials](backend/fetch_google_credentials.py)
    - Ensure that the IAM role associated with EB has permission to access the secret
+3. **[EB Deployment Flake] “The following instances have not responded in the allowed command timeout time”**
+   - NTP – Instances in your Elastic Beanstalk environment use Network Time Protocol (NTP) to synchronize the system clock.
+If instances are unable to communicate on UDP port 123, the clock may go out of sync, causing issues with Elastic Beanstalk health reporting.
+Ensure that your VPC security groups and network ACLs allow inbound and outbound UDP traffic on port 123 to avoid these issues.
+      - Security Groups: Modify the security group associated with your Elastic Beanstalk environment to allow inbound and outbound UDP traffic on port 123.
+      - Network ACLs: Ensure your network ACLs also allow this traffic.
+Add entries to allow UDP traffic on port 123 for both inbound and outbound rules.